ashleefv/DKD_CaseStudy_SemNet2/README.md

 * MGI_triple_gngm.csv This file contains mapped ontologies of the top 10% genes (gngm) at the intersection of DKD, IR, and GEC domains.

 ## Raw Data
-* combined.csv is a full list of source nodes in the top 10% obtained from post-hoc analysis.
+* combined.csv is a full list of source nodes from the cross-domain results merged in a file.
 * combined_10percentile.xlsx comprise source nodes and respective mean HeteSim scores in the top 10% across five domains (combined) and intersections of DKD, IR, and GEC domains (triple)
 * search_queries_target_nodes.csv is a full list of search queries (sets of 4 target nodes) used to create the Hub networks in SemNet 2.0.
 * User-SpecifiedTargetNodes.csv is a full list of user-specified target nodes that may or may not have been used in the SemNet 2.0 analysis.